Analysis: Seattle Mariners still highly motivated to make more moves

 As of now, Ben Williamson and Cole Young are locked into those positions with top prospect Colt Emerson expected to compete to make the roster.

-Will it be that way when the Mariners start workouts in Peoria, Ariz., or on opening day?
+Will it be that way when the Mariners start workouts in Peoria, Arizona, or on opening day?

 Jerry Dipoto, president of baseball operations, and general manager Justin Hollander are still highly motivated to make more moves to improve their roster.